Paul Hammant's Blog: Git storing unzipped office docs

-Anyway, I though I’d spike what Git would do, were it reworked to silently unzip (for commit) and rezip (as it makes working copy).
+Anyway, I thought I’d spike what Git would do, where it reworked to silently unzip (for commit) and rezip (as it makes working copy).
 Here’s a repo - git-word-diff-test.
-Here’s a commit of a simulated storage of a Word doc made with the Mac version of Microsoft Office - Mary.docx
+Here’s a commit of a simulated storage of a Word doc made with the Mac version of Microsoft Office - Mary.docx - which just contains one word per line “Mary had a little lamb”, and a single commit that changed that to “Mary had a little iPad”.

 It turns out that the commit is pretty noisy.
 Click the “Split” on that page, and search in page for “iPad”.
 It was the real change.
-It is a shame that a whole bunch of seemingly random and temporal stuff changes at the same time.
+It is a shame that a bunch of seemingly random and temporal stuff changes at the same time.
 Microsoft: try to make idempotent things please.
 I’ve reformatted the XML on the ‘pretty’ branch too to make it easier to see the change between the two revisions.
 Microsoft: consider formatted/pretty XML - it makes no difference if you’re zipping it.

 Despite that noise, the second commit was only an 170 byte addition to the .git/ blobs, when the .docx file is ordinarily 23Kb in size.